National Institute of Technology, Lahore

 The National Institute of Technology, abbreviated as NIT, is a private university located in Lahore, Punjab, Pakistan.

 Description

 The university was established through a charter granted by the Government of Pakistan on 25 January 2025.
 It was founded by Shahzeb Awan, a University of London alumnus, and Jahanzeb Burana, a Harvard alumnus.
-Faisal Bari serves as its inaugural vice chancellor.
+Dr. Çağrı Bağcıoğlu serves as its vice chancellor.

 It is created in partnership with Arizona State University.
 The partnership was officially signed at a ceremony held at Arizona State University’s campus in Tempe on 16 April 2025.
 It will offer programmes mirroring those offered at Arizona State University.

 It will commence operations in October 2025.

-Schools

-The university consists of the following two schools or institutes:
+Organisation and administration

+The university is headed by a chancellor, with a vice-chancellor as chief executive of academic and administrative affairs.
+Muhammad Shahzeb Awan, one of the university's two co-founders, serves as chancellor.
+In late November 2025, Guinness World Records recognised Awan, then aged 29, as the youngest male university chancellor in the world.

+Academics